-The clavicle or collar bone has several important functions.
+The clavicle or collarbone has several important functions.

-- First, anchored by muscles from above, it serves as a strut that extends laterally to support the scapula.
+First, anchored by muscles from above, it serves as a strut that extends laterally to support the scapula.

-- The horizontally positioned clavicle holds the shoulder joint superiorly and laterally from the body trunk, allowing for maximal freedom of movement for the upper limb.
+The horizontally positioned clavicle holds the shoulder joint superiorly and laterally from the body trunk, allowing for maximal freedom of movement for the upper limb.

-- The clavicle also transmits forces acting on the upper limb to the sternum and axial skeleton.
+The clavicle also transmits forces acting on the upper limb to the sternum and axial skeleton.

 The clavicle is divided into a rounded medial end, a flattened lateral end, and a central shaft.
 The medial end curves anteriorly and the lateral end curves posteriorly, which gives the bone an S-shaped appearance.
 The curves are best seen when the bone is viewed from above or below.

-Inferior Surface Features
+Inferior Surface of the Clavicle

-Color and B/W Versions
+Labeled and Unlabeled Versions

 Access for free at – https://openstax.org/books/anatomy-and-physiology/pages/1-introduction